Bloom Filter Encoding for Machine Learning: Transforms

 \section{Transforms}

-A transform is a mathematical operation that takes data from one space and maps it into another space according to a defined formula or rule \cite{Liu2022}.
-Bloom filters, while traditionally used for set membership, can also be used as a transform that maps data from the original feature space into a bit array space, preserving relative similarities between inputs.
-The purpose of a transform is often to make the data easier to analyze, highlight certain features, or reduce dimensionality.
-Examples of distance-preserving transforms are shown in Table \ref{tab:distance_transforms} \cite{Liu2022}.
+A transform is a mathematical operation that maps data from one representation into another according to a defined rule \cite{Liu2022}.
+In machine learning, transforms are commonly used to improve representation efficiency, highlight relevant structure, or reduce dimensionality.
+Bloom filters, while traditionally used for set membership, can also be interpreted as a transform that maps data from the original feature space into a fixed-length bit-array representation.

-Distance-preserving transforms maintain the geometry of the dataset: neighbors stay neighbors while distant points remain distant.
-This is crucial for downstream tasks where relative distances carry the information, while transformations that destroy this structure (e.g., random shuffling or constant mapping) make the transformed data uninformative and ill-suited for downstream tasks (such as machine learning in our instance).

-Both Linear Discriminant Analysis (LDA) \cite{fisher1936} and Principal Component Analysis (PCA) \cite{jolliffe2002} are two widely used transforms that provide an additional benefit: compression of the original data space into a smaller memory space \cite{anowar2021}.
-While they provide a similar benefit, they are vastly different in how they achieve their data compression.
-PCA projects data to lower-dimensional space by maximizing variance, while LDA reduces dimensionality to maximize class separability.